Table of Contents

 Historical cities to include in tours to Sri Lanka

 A large number of places in the cultural cities are named as world heritage sites by UNESCO, due to their historical importance.
-The historical cities are showcasing, where this ancient advanced civilization was in the fields of engineering and constructions, healing methods (Ayurveda medicine), art and craft, beliefs (Buddhism, Hinduism), international relationships, international trading and political power in the region.
+The historical cities such as Polonnaruwa ancient city are showcasing ancient advanced civilization was in the fields of engineering and constructions, healing methods (Ayurveda medicine), art and craft, beliefs (Buddhism, Hinduism), international relationships, international trading and political power in the region.
 The ancient Sri Lanka civilization was on par with other thriving civilizations in the past.
 Moreover, the rulers of ancient Sri Lanka had a very close relationship with other powers such as roman and Chinese and helped each other in many ways.

 Sites and attractions

 All the sites and attractions in Sri Lanka are open and functioning throughout the year.
 Even there are not many tourists in places such as cultural triangle the sites and attractions are functioning as usual.
 The sites and attractions are low-crowded during these periods of the year.
 Therefore, people who come to Sri Lanka during this period have the best opportunity to see the sites and attractions with peace.